MultiverseLearningProducts/swe/src/mod2/wk2/day4.md

 Notice the query string on the end - this is used to send additional (insensitive) information to the server.

 ## Understand the difference between GET and POST

+> Understanding the differences between Get and Post is required for the exam

 HTTP defines a number of standard methods that can be used to send and retrieve data to/from a server.
 By far the most common are `GET` and `POST`.